 Checklist for Starting an LLC in California

-LLCs offer the benefits of limited liability protection and tax options.
-We’re here to help with this Checklist for Starting an LLC in California.
+A California limited liability company (LLC) offers the benefits of limited liability protection and tax options.
+We’re here to help you get started in just 5 steps with this Checklist for Starting an LLC in California.

-Use our free guide to help ensure that you have everything you need to start your California LLC:
+Or, use our guide to help ensure that you have everything you need to start your California LLC:

 California LLC Formation Checklist

 Launching an LLC for your business but not sure where to begin?
 This LLC creation checklist is your guide to the important steps to LLC formation, including:

 - Choosing an Agent for Service of Process

 - Filing Formation Documents With the State of California

 Download the California LLC Formation Checklist.

 Your business’s name is one of the first — and arguably most important — decisions you make when forming an LLC in California.
 When selecting the name for your LLC, there are a few things to keep in mind: